 3. EECE 413 is required for electrical engineering majors.
 EECE 415 is required for computer engineering majors.

 EECE 201.
 Fundamentals of Electrical System Analysis.
 3 Credits.

 Fundamental of Electrical System Analysis.
 Basic concepts of Electrical Networks.
 Fundamental analysis of resistive, capacitive and inductive networks using nodal and loop analysis.
 Additional analysis techniques including Superposition, Thevenin and Norton Theorems.
 First and second order transient analysis.
 Operational amplifiers.
 Use of PSPICE in analysis of electrical networks.
 Three hours a week included and approximately four lab sessions.

 EECE 203.
 Electrical System Analysis II.
 3 Credits.

 AC steady state analysis.
 Power considerations including single and polyphase circuits.
 Transformers and magnetically coupled networks.
 Fourier analysis techniques, Frequency response, filters, resonance circuits.
 Use of SPSPICE and MATLAB for the analysis of electrical networks.
-Three hours a week includes lectures and four laboratory sessions.
+Three hours a week includes lectures and laboratory sessions.